31core/NarrowWay/doc/NarrowWay specification.typ

 == S-Box
 In NarrowWay, each round has its own key-dependent S-Box, which is generated over $op("GF")(2^8)$ by the round key dynamically.

-Calculate every byte's multiple inverse of the S-Box:
+Calculate every byte's multiple inverse of the range from 0 to 255, then we can get the pre-S-Box ($S_0$):

 $ f(x) dot f^(-1)(x) eq.triple 1 (mod m(x)) $